ritmillio/next-reveal/README.md

 </RevealWrapper>
 ```
 ### RevealList
-You can animate multiple elements which will result a sequence animation.
+You can animate multiple elements which will result in a sequence animation.

 Basic usage
 *Note that in RevealList you need to specify at least the delay and interval*